 - Brush your teeth for two minutes twice a day with fluoride toothpaste.

 - Cut back on sugary foods and drinks, and if you do consume them, do so around mealtimes.
 As the saying goes, "sip all day, get decay."
 Sugar-rich beverages are a main culprit for tooth decay.

 - Visit your dentist regularly, at least once every six months.

 Bad habits that are harmful to teeth Conversely, there are a slew of things that worsen one's oral health.
 Here are some bad habits to kick to the curb:

 - Smoking, and use of tobacco - including chew, cigars and e-cigarettes - which leaves destructive chemicals in the mouth, aggravates bleeding gums and causes smoker's breath.

 - Drinking coffee and soda.
 The longer the liquids coat your teeth, the longer they have to corrode dental enamel.
 If you drink coffee religiously, a simple solution is to rinse the beverage down with water.

 - Waiting until you have a toothache to visit the dentist.
-Remember, sometimes the best cure is prevention.
+Remember, sometimes the best treatment is prevention.